michaelbragagnolo/MasterThesis/README.md

 - **BWT (Backward knowledge Transfer) and FWT (Forward knowledge Transfer)**
   - Measure of the influence that learning a task has on the performance on previous and future tasks; defined to account for the dynamics of CL at each timestep.
 - **Model Size and Samples Storage Size**
-  - MS represents the space occupied by the model, with the idea that it should not grow to rapidly with respect to the size of the model that learned the first task.
+  - MS represents the space occupied by the model, with the idea that it should not grow too rapidly with respect to the size of the model that learned the first task.
   - SSS efficiency establishes a metric for the increment in space required for each new experience.
 - **Computational efficiency**
   - Computational overhead during training (running time, MACs, CPU time, ..) and inference.

-Drawing inspiration from the `Evaluation` module of Avalanche, I evaluate my proposal with five continual learning strategies on the MNIST and CIFAR10/100 continual learning benchmarks.
+Drawing inspiration from the `Evaluation` module of Avalanche, I evaluate my proposal with four continual learning strategies on the MNIST and CIFAR10 continual learning benchmarks.

 **Tensorboard** logs all the metrics in real-time; from terminal:
 - tensorboard --logdir /Users/MichaelB/TesiLM-ContinualAI_Avalanche/Sttegies/tb_data